Basic home flood protection ideas you should try

-Even if you’re not at direct risk of flooding, it’s worth investing in your property just in case of flash floods or extreme weather.
+Even if you’re not at direct risk of flooding, it’s worth investing in home flood protection for your property just in case of flash floods or extreme weather.

 Flood protection plan

-The best way to protect yourself from flooding is to have a plan.
-You can download a personal flood plan from the Environment Agency’s website.
+The best way to protect yourself is to have a home flood protection plan.
+A good starting point is to download a personal flood plan template from the Environment Agency’s website.

 This 2-page plan only takes 20 minutes to fill out but will be essential for taking quick action when your home starts to flood.

 Who are your service providers?
 Note down who supplies you with gas, electric and telephone as well as the best phone number.

 It’s also worth having your insurance details on this plan.
 You’ll need to know who your provides your insurance, their claim’s phone line and your policy number written down.

 If you know where your gas, electric and water supply points are then you can easily shut them off.
 Knowing this could save your property from further damage.
 So, make a note of where your key services are.

 Since your neighbours are likely to be experiencing flooding too, they’re unlikely to be able to help.
 Therefore it’s worth having at least two friends or family who can help.
 Even if you just let them know your situation and where you plan to stay for the next few nights.